-- 4.1.1 Provide a balanced, sustainable and integrated transportation network which includes all modes of transportation such as active transportation, transit, automobiles, goods movement vehicles, rail, air marine, and emerging modes of transportation and technology.
-(OPA 167) - 4.1.2 Recognize the relationship of transportation, public health and land use planning in connecting communities, land uses and activities and the role of the integrated transportation network in creating complete communities and improving overall quality of life.
-(OPA 167) - 4.1.3 Facilitate investment in major goods movement facilities and corridors and employment areas for the safe and efficient movement of goods and services within and between Hamilton, neighbouring municipalities and regions through various modes within the integrated transportation network.
-(OPA 167) - 4.1.4 Plan urban areas so that travel by automobile is an option not a necessity. - 4.1.5 Work in cooperation with other levels of government and government agencies to further develop inter-regional travel plans including expanded routes and increased GO Transit service in the Hamilton area, proposals for higher order transit within the City and other inter-regional transit and highway, marine, and airport initiatives.
-(OPA 167) - 4.1.6 Provide a safe, convenient, fast, frequent and affordable public transportation service that adapts to a changing climate, features adequate carrying capacity and serves all residents and businesses.
-(OPA 167) - 4.1.7 Facilitate an increase in active transportation in the City and contribute to transportation demand management initiatives. - 4.1.8 Manage curbside activities and space allocation to maximize mobility, safety, and access for the wide variety of curb demands.
-(OPA 167)
+4.1.1 Provide a balanced and integrated transportation network which includes all modes of transportation such as active transportation, transit, automobiles, goods movement vehicles, rail, air and marine.

+- 4.1.2 Recognize the relationship of transportation and land use planning in connecting communities, land uses and activities and the role of the integrated transportation network in creating complete communities and improving overall auality of life. - 4.1.3 Facilitate the safe and efficient movement of goods and services within and between Hamilton, neighbouring municipalities and regions through various modes within the integrated transportation network. - 4.1.4 Plan urban areas so that travel by automobile is an option not a necessity. - 4.1.5 Work in cooperation with other levels of government and government agencies to further develop inter-regional travel plans including expansion of GO Transit in the Hamilton area, proposals for rapid transit within the City and other interregional transit and highway, marine, and airport initiatives. - 4.1.6 Provide a convenient, fast, frequent and affordable public transportation service that features adequate carrying capacity and serves all residents and businesses. - 4.1.7 Facilitate an increase in active transportation in the City and contribute to transportation demand management initiatives.